Casa Ruby: Loss of funding

 In 2020, during the COVID-19 pandemic, the D.C.
 Department of Human Services reduced funding for nonprofits in response to Mayor Muriel Bowser's request for COVID expense cuts, including those supporting youth experiencing homelessness.
 Corado estimated that the cuts to Casa Ruby's funding would total more than $170,000.
 At the time, Casa Ruby provided services to approximately 200 LGBTQ youth and employed 126 staff and contractors.

 In March 2021, Corado created a GoFundMe to support relocating Casa Ruby's headquarters from its location at 7530 Georgia Ave., NW, in response to a landlord dispute.
 The landlord claimed that they are not evicting Casa Ruby, but that Casa Ruby owed $450,000 in rent payments.
 The landlord had filed a lawsuit against Casa Ruby in 2018, alleging breach of contract and damage to the property.
 Casa Ruby and the landlord came to an agreement to share costs for repairs to the building, with Casa Ruby responsible for most infrastructure repairs as described in the building lease.

 Also in March, Casa Ruby filed a complaint against the D.C.
 Department of Human Services (DHS), alleging that a high-level official engaged in "anti-transgender discrimination and retaliation against Casa Ruby."

 In September 2021, the DHS declined to renew Casa Ruby's $850,000 grant, which paid for a 50-bed emergency shelter that at the time housed at least 10 people and a center for homeless LGBTQ youth and adults.

+Arrest

+In 2023, Ruby Corado, founder of Casa Ruby, a D.C. nonprofit serving homeless LGBTQ+ youth, was arrested by the FBI for money laundering and fraud after returning from El Salvador.
+Allegedly, Corado transferred over $150,000 of emergency relief funds to private accounts in El Salvador, concealing it from the IRS.
+Casa Ruby, which had received over $1.3 million in relief funds, ceased operations in July 2022 due to financial mismanagement.
+Corado denied these allegations, attributing them to her criticism of local administration and her legal complaints against the D.C.
+Department of Human Services.

 Following the funding loss, Corado resigned as executive director and named Alexis Blackmon as the interim executive director, with a search committee forming to select a permanent executive director.
 At the time, Casa Ruby reported having almost 50 employees and servicing more than 6,000 homeless individuals annually.
 Blackmon reported that as a result of the funding loss, Casa Ruby decided to close its former Georgia Ave. headquarters.